 Once the manufacturer has completed its product, the product then goes to the retailer.
 This stage is where the so-called “first mile” begins.

-To achieve this stage, organizations often use distribution companies, and this process usually involves other logistics partners and service providers.
+Organizations often use distribution companies to achieve this stage, and this process usually involves other logistics partners and service providers.
 The product will eventually arrive at a retailer’s warehouse space or hubs.

 The complete journey of a product is from the warehouse shelf to the consumer’s doorstep.
 The most important part of the logistics and supply chain is the last mile.
 The last-mile starts when there is an order from the retailer and is the final stage in the “product’s journey.”
-The key difference with the last mile and the first mile is that in the first mile, you can ship in bulk quantities and have economies of scale (you can save costs by sending a large number at once).
-The new reality presents many different kinds of logistics problems, where route management, an excellent delivery system, transportation assets, and much more come into play.
+The key difference between the final mile and the first mile is that you can ship in bulk quantities in the first mile and have economies of scale (you can save costs by sending a large number at once).
+The new reality presents many different logistics problems, where route management, an excellent delivery system, transportation assets, and much more come into play.

 How Much Does Last-Mile Delivery Cost?

-The problem of inefficiency is to get the last mile delivered.
+The problem of inefficiency is to get the final portion of the delivery.
 This is a huge issue for retail sales.
 The cost of the final mile is enormous.
-It is estimated that last-mile delivery comprises of 53% of all overall expenses.
+It is estimated that last-mile delivery comprises 53% of all overall expenses.

 Changing trends in customer expectations compound the problem.
 As Business Insider puts it, “And with the growing ubiquitousness of “free shipping,” customers are less willing to foot a delivery fee, forcing retailers and logistics partners to shoulder the cost.
 As such, it’s become the first place they’re looking to implement new technologies and drive process improvements.”

 The graph below is taken from Statista and outlines this phenomenon quite convincingly.
-Based on their research, they estimate the average cost incurred to organizations is $10.10, whereas the average price to charge is $8.08; this leaves a deficit of $2.02 per delivery (ouch!)
+Their research estimates the average cost incurred to organizations is $10.10, whereas the average price to charge is $8.08; this leaves a deficit of $2.02 per delivery (ouch!)

 It gets worse, though.
 The average cost that consumers are willing to pay is a paltry $1.40 per delivery.
-These data points are the reason why this such a big topic and has the attention of fulfillment centers, shipping companies, and those in supply chains.
+These data points are why this is such a big topic and has the attention of fulfillment centers, shipping companies, and those in supply chains.